hudec117/sf-niknax/README.md

 **Q**: What does "Session expired or invalid"/"INVALID_SESSION_ID" mean?

 **A**: This is because your session has timed out and you've been logged out of Salesforce.
 Close all Salesforce Niknax windows, log back into Salesforce and try again.

+## Security

+This extension has been reviewed by the Chrome Web Store team and follows the [Chrome Web Store Program Policies](https://developer.chrome.com/docs/webstore/program-policies/).

+- This extension does not store or transfer data outside of the user's browser or Salesforce org.
+- All communication between the extension and Salesforce's REST and Tooling APIs is direct and secured using HTTPS.
+  - Verifiable using the "Network" tab in the Chrome developer tools.
+- Third-party dependencies are regularly checked for vulnerabilities/updates using `npm audit` and GitHub Dependabot.

 ## Support